 Tests at interviews

-Some employers invite all job applicants sit tests, then make a shortlist based on the results.
-However, usually only selected candidates are asked to sit tests.
+Some employers invite all job candidates to sit tests and then make a shortlist based on those results.
+However, it is usually only selected candidates who are asked to take tests.

 What types of tests can I be given?

 Aptitude tests are used to predict how well candidates perform a particular job or task.
 They usually examine abilities such as problem solving and maths.